jxnl/blog/docs/writing/posts/consulting-indie.md

 Undoubtedly the most significant aspect of my own practice, the situational assessment provides me with a valuable opportunity to effectively highlight and showcase my knowledge about the business.
 It allows me to demonstrate my understanding of the desired outcomes, such as reducing churn or improving performance, and present a methodology to achieve them.
 Although it may take two or three hours, I find it extremely valuable for both personal growth and as a sales tool.

-I'll provide an example of what I wrote [here](../../assessment.md).
-This example is inspired by Alan Weiss, and I have successfully implemented it.
+I'll provide an example in Alan Weiss's style, which has worked well for me.
 You can find some of his [examples](https://www.alanweiss.com/wp-content/uploads/Sample%20Proposals.pdf) here.

 ### Structure of the Proposal